 He was spending up to $1,000 a year on upkeep of the old place.
 But it wasn’t until his health started to go that he wanted out.

 “I hate to do it.
 I’ve made many friends and had a lot of good customers who expected good flour.”

 Butters says her goal is to continue to let Barron be part of the business.
-Eventually, they’ll move the new mill equipment to Paradise Farm, eight miles outside Moscow.
+Eventually, they’ll move the mill equipment to her farm, eight miles outside Moscow.

 The company offers 10 specialty flours including, kamut®, an heirloom grain that Aztecs grew, millet, spelt, quinoa, brown rice flour and garbanzo bean flour.
 She also expects to use equipment from both mills to process grains and legumes into organic falafel, tabouli, hummus, pilaf and instant refried beans.
 Her husband, a third-generation Palouse farmer, has fallen in love with the work.